LaihoE/Python-demoparser/readme.md

 Time taken for the parsing (with ryzen 5900x and no I/O):

-If you have a fast SSD then i strongly recommend multiprocessing your parsing. examples show how to multiprocess across demos.
+If you have a fast SSD then i strongly recommend multiprocessing your parsing.
+[Examples](https://github.com/LaihoE/Python-demoparser/tree/main/examples) show how to multiprocess across demos.
 Multiprocessing will most likely max out your drive's reading speed.
 With multiprocessing ive been able to parse > 5GB/s (of game events) and >3GB/s (tick data).
 An average MM demo is around 90mb.